datahub-project/datahub/docs/quick-ingestion-guides/powerbi/setup.md

    f.
 On `New group` window click on `Create` to create the security group `powerbi-connector-app-security-group`.

-3. **Assign privileges to powerbi-connector-app-security-group:**  You need to add the created security group into PowerBI portal to allow resource access.
-Follow below steps to allow `powerbi-connector-app-security-group` to access PowerBI resources.
+3. **Assign privileges to powerbi-connector-app-security-group:**  You need to add the created security group into PowerBI portal to grant resource access.
+Follow below steps to assign privileges to your security group.

    a.
 Login to https://app.powerbi.com/